opstree/OT-Microservices/README.md

 # Salary

-Salary is also a java based application which creates and manages employedde's salary information.
+Salary is also a javadddfghfdsdfghjgfdbased application which creates and manages employedde's salary information.

 ## Database